 - Eat fresh fruit or sorbet when having dessert.

-Angiotensin-converting enzyme (ACE) inhibitors -- widen blood vessels and make it easier on your heart to pump blood.
+Angiotensin-converting enzyme (ACE) inhibitors -- widen blood vessels and make it easier for your heart to pump blood.
 Side effects can include chronic cough.
 ACE inhibitors include:

 - Benazepril (Lotensin)